-- ii.
-(C) Conduct which threatens or endangers the health or safety of any person; - iii.
-(G) Using, possessing, distributing, or manufacturing a weapon, or possessing any object produced as a weapon; or any object that is visually indistinguishable from a weapon; - iv.
-(T) Any university matters not covered by the Academic Integrity Code: dishonesty, misrepresentation, fraud, forgery. - B. The Dean of Students, or their designee, will administratively adjudicate the case. - C. The Dean of Students, or their designee, will provide the respondent written notification of the specific allegations at least three (3) calendar days prior to making a determination with additional time at the Dean's or designee's discretion.
-The respondent may challenge the Dean of Students as a decision maker on the ground of conflict of interest by submitting a written request to the Assistant Vice President of Campus Life within two (2) calendar days of the receipt of the notification letter.
-The Assistant Vice President of Campus Life will notify the respondent of a new decision maker if appropriate. - D. The respondent may provide additional information for consideration by the Dean of Students, in writing, no later than two (2) calendar days following the written notification.
+- B. The Dean of Students, or their designee, will administratively adjudicate the case. - C. The Dean of Students, or their designee, will provide the respondent written notification of the specific allegations at least three (3) calendar days prior to making a determination with additional time at the Dean's or designee's discretion.
+The respondent may challenge the Dean of Students as a decision maker on the ground of conflict of interest by submitting a written request to the Assistant Vice President of Student Affairs, or their designee, within two (2) calendar days of the receipt of the notification letter.
+The Assistant Vice President of Student Affairs, or their designee, will notify the respondent of a new decision maker if appropriate. - D. The respondent may provide additional information for consideration by the Dean of Students or their designee, in writing, no later than two (2) calendar days following the written notification.
 If the respondent chooses not to provide any additional information, the information supporting the allegations will be considered and a decision will be made. - E. The respondent may request to have access to the case materials in which the Dean of Students or their designee, will make their final decision.
 The respondent may direct their request for access of case materials to the Dean of Students. - F. Following the submission of additional information, the Dean of Students, or designee, will determine if the respondent is responsible for a violation of prohibited conduct by a standard of the preponderance of the evidence and determine an appropriate sanction, which could include suspension or dismissal.
-The respondent will receive the outcome of this process in writing from the Dean of Students or their designee. - G. The respondent has three (3) calendar days to submit a written appeal to the Vice President of Campus Life, or their designee.
-The respondent can appeal the decision on the following grounds: a) new information that becomes available that could not have been discovered by a properly diligent student before or during the original proceeding that significantly alters the finding of fact; b) insufficient/excessive sanctions that was substantially disproportionate to the offense; c) specified procedural error that was so substantial that it affected the outcome. - H. The Vice President of Campus Life, or their designee, will review the appeal as soon as administratively possible and provide the respondent with written notice of the outcome of the appeal.
+The respondent will receive the outcome of this process in writing from the Dean of Students or their designee. - G. The respondent has three (3) calendar days to submit a written appeal to the Vice President of Student Affairs, or their designee.
+The respondent can appeal the decision on the following grounds: a) new information that becomes available that could not have been discovered by a properly diligent student before or during the original proceeding that significantly alters the finding of fact; b) insufficient/excessive sanctions that was substantially disproportionate to the offense; c) specified procedural error that was so substantial that it affected the outcome. - H. The Vice President of Student Affairs, or their designee, will review the appeal as soon as administratively possible and provide the respondent with written notice of the outcome of the appeal.
 There will be no further appeal to the decision rendered upon review.
-Decisions rendered by the Vice President of Campus Life or designee are final.
+Decisions rendered by the Vice President of Student Affairs or designee are final.